emma-community/terraform-provider-emma/docs/data-sources/accelerator_types.md

 # emma_accelerator_types (Data Source)

 Returns a list of all available GPU accelerator types.
-Use this data source to discover which GPU models are available on the platform before creating GPU-enabled virtual machines or spot instances.
+Use this data source to discover which GPU models are available on the platform before creating GPU-enabled virtual machines or spot instances, and to resolve a model name to its `accelerator_type_id`.

-For looking up a specific accelerator type by name, use the [`emma_accelerator_type`](accelerator_type.md) data source instead.

 ## Example Usage